-Adjacent to the Fine Arts building is the Social Sciences building which hosts the Gallery of Visual Art (GVA).
-This 2,200 square foot professional gallery hosts 8-12 exhibitions a year by nationally and internationally known artists.
-The GVA hosts the annual juried student art exhibition, and the BFA and MFA student exhibitions.
+The 2,200 square foot Gallery of Visual Arts, is our central exhibition space, and is located in the Social Sciences Building, Each year, the GVA hosts 8-12 exhibitions by nationally and internationally known artists.
+The GVA also hosts marquee student exhibitions such as the annual juried student art exhibition, and BFA and MFA student shows.

 The main office is located on the second floor of the Fine Arts Building